peteroupc/classic-wallpaper/pixeltovector.md

 The output should be a vector graphic with the following properties:

 - When rendered without antialiasing or scaling, the vector graphic should closely match the pixel image.
+- The graphic is reasonably scalable, with horizontal and vertical scaling factors each from 50% through 300%.
+The low end is given to accommodate displays with nonsquare pixels; the high end, displays with high pixel density (pixels per inch).
 - Single-pixel, single-color line segments or curves should be rendered as line or curve commands.
 - Simple polygons of a single color in the input image should be rendered as such in the vector graphic.
 - Size blowup compared to the pixel image should be reasonable (for example, no more than a 2-times blowup on average).
 Notably, if the input image depicts a single-color polygon, the vector graphic should be a single-color polygon which often consumes less memory than the pixel image.